joulook/Formal-Specification-and-Verification-of-Programs-Fall-2020/README.md

 # Formal-Specification-and-Verification-of-Programs-Fall-2020

-In this repository, you can find all of my assignments for the Formal Specification and Verification of Programs course instructed by Prof. Hasan Mirian when I was in 1st semester of my masters's at SUT.
+In this repository, you can find all of my projects for the Formal Specification and Verification of Programs course instructed by Prof. Hasan Mirian when I was in 1st semester of my masters's at SUT.
 #
 My projects list for this course: